-Railroad workers were exposed to asbestos products and materials on boxcars, cabooses, coaches, freight cars, baggage cars and locomotive engines before 1980 because it of its extreme heat resistant and fire-proof properties.
+Railroad workers were exposed to asbestos products and materials on boxcars, cabooses, coaches, freight cars, baggage cars, and locomotive engines before 1980 because of it of its extreme heat resistant and fire-proof properties.

-Many Railroads used asbestos containing products and materials including brakes, gaskets, sealing cements, pipe joints, valves, boilers, and fireboxes that exposed railroad workers.
+Many Railroads used asbestos-containing products and materials, including brakes, gaskets, sealing cement, pipe joints, valves, boilers, and fireboxes that exposed railroad workers.

-As early as the late 1920’s Railroad companies had medical information linking asbestos exposure with Mesothelioma and other asbestos-related disease and did nothing to protect their workers from harm for decades.
+In the 1920s Railroad companies had medical information linking asbestos exposure with Mesothelioma and other asbestos-related disease and did nothing to protect their workers from harm for decades.

-Exposure to asbestos fibers was an everyday part of employment for thousands of U. S. Railroad workers during the 1950-1980.
+Exposure to asbestos fibers was a standard part of employment for thousands of U. S. Railroad workers during 1950-1980.

 How Railroad Workers Were Exposed to Asbestos

-People that worked for freight Railroad Companies may have been exposed to high levels of toxic asbestos from a list of over 3,000 asbestos-containing products.
+People that worked for freight Railroad Companies may have high levels of toxic asbestos exposure from a list of over 3,000 asbestos-containing products.

-Railroad workers working in roadhouses, railroad shops, rail yards and repair shops were regularly exposed to harmful asbestos dust on the job.
+Railroad workers working in roadhouses, railroad shops, rail yards, and repair shops had regular exposure to harmful asbestos dust on the job.

-Workers that helped build and tear down Railroad buildings that contained toxic asbestos products are also at a higher risk of developing an asbestos related cancer.
+Workers that helped build and tear down Railroad buildings that contained toxic asbestos products are also at a higher risk of developing asbestos-related cancer.

-If you have been diagnosed with malignant Mesothelioma or an Asbestos related cancer you may be eligible to receive compensation from responsible asbestos manufacturers for your asbestos exposure.
+If you have a malignant Mesothelioma or an asbestos-related cancer diagnosis, you may be eligible to receive compensation from responsible asbestos manufacturers for your asbestos exposure.

-Railroad workers diagnosed with Mesothelioma have complained that they were not given any warning, training or respiratory protective gear when handling, installing, loading, repairing, or removing asbestos-containing products.
+Railroad workers diagnosed with Mesothelioma have complained that they did not receive any warning, training or respiratory protective gear when handling, installing, loading, repairing, or removing asbestos-containing products.

-Railroad workers were daily exposed to toxic asbestos dust and fibers in their workplace where they inhaled and ingested them without any protection.
+Railroad workers had daily exposure to toxic asbestos dust and fibers in their workplace where they inhaled and ingested them without any protection.